 In general, authorized officers may use reasonable force to lawfully seize evidence of a crime and to prevent the destruction of evidence.
 In the instance when force is used, officers should not intentionally use any technique that restricts blood flow to the head, restricts respiration, or creates a reasonable likelihood that blood flow to the head or respiration would be restricted.
-Officers are encouraged to use techniques and methods taught by the Department.
+Based on the imminent situation officers are encouraged to use techniques and methods taught by the Department.